 When doing a brake job, therefore, always check the operation of both parking brake cables and the equalizer linkage.
 Apply the parking brake to see if the linkage is working properly and that the brakes will hold the vehicle.
 Then check to see that the brakes release fully.
 If there is any binding and/or corrosion, clean and lubricate the cables (if possible) with brake grease, or replace the cables.
 Also lubricate the pivot point on the equalizer linkage.

-A growing number of import and domestic vehicles are now equipped with electronic parking brakes that automatically lock the rear wheels when the transmission is shifted into park.
-The caliper has a small electric motor that squeezes the brake pads against the brake rotor.
-Applications include Audi, BMW, Mercedes, VW and others.
+A growing number of late model import and domestic vehicles are now equipped with electronic parking brakes that are activated by a push button or automatically lock the rear wheels when the transmission is shifted into park.
+On some appolications, the rear calipers have a small electric motor that squeezes the brake pads against the brake rotor.
+These include Audi, BMW, Mercedes, VW and others.
+On others, there is a cable actuator with an internal motor that tightens a cable that connects to each rear brake.
+If power is lost to the actuator, or the electronic parking brake module is defective, the parking brake may not apply or release.
 See Electronic Parking Brake (EPB) for more information.

-If you are doing a brake job on one of these vehicles, you need a factory scan tool or an aftermarket scan tool to back off and release the electric calipers befroe you can safely work on the brakes.
+If you are doing a brake job on one of these vehicles, you need a factory scan tool or an aftermarket scan tool to back off and release the electric calipers before you can safely work on the rear brakes.